CarTarL/CyberBrokers-assets/nfts/README.md

 The original SVG files from CyberBrokers are contained in these folders.
 - svg-ipfs - These are the SVG files on IPFS and  referenced in the metadata.
 Id tags are text descriptors.
 - svg-render - These come directly from contract rendering.
-TId tags are numbers, to save space.
+Id tags are numbers, to save space.

 Other than the different in id tag format, both of these are identical version of the NFTs.
 The svg-render version may be more useful for those that want to turn on/off layers of a given NFT in an application, as the contract provides id tags in numbers, not text descriptors.